-Nordic Animism is the recovery of Euro-traditional animist knowledge of Northwestern Europe.
-It is the practices of engaging and respecting gods and spirits that inhabit our landscapes, our cycle of seasons and our culture through history.
+Nordic Animism is the contemporary recovery of Euro-traditional animist knowledge of Northwestern Europe.
+It is the practices of engaging and respecting other-than-humans that inhabit our landscapes, our cycle of seasons and our culture through history.

 We are working to recover this traditional knowledge of creating and maintaining relationships with the Nordic space as a wider community of beings.
-Therefore uncovering and renewing Nordic Animism offers a new environmentalist way of engaging with the northern European cultural history .
-With Nordic animism we can focus on traditional animist knowledge as embedded in traditional Euro-descendant culture and thereby promote its inherent potential for sustainable way of being in the world.
-Ways that offer an alternative to the omnicidal consumerism that is driving the present eco-Ragnarok.
+Therefore uncovering and renewing Animist culture can offer new environmentalist ways of creating self image and engaging with north European cultural history.
+Nordic animism springs from research focusing on traditional animist knowledge in Northern Europe in order to bring this knowledge into live contemporary cultural dialogue for the purpose of developing sustainable ways of being in the world.
+Ways that offer paths alternative to the omnicidal consumerism that is driving the present eco-Ragnarok.

-Animists engage and relate to the beings in the world, what scholars call “the wider community of persons”.
-Working with animism can work through different modes.
-One is scholarly and aims to produce a new kind of academic knowledge about Nordic history of religions.
+Animists engage and relate to the beings in the world, what scholars call “the wider community of persons” and animism can work through different modes.
+One mode is scholarship.
+It aims to produce a academic knowledge by applying animist perspectives to Nordic history of religions and folklore.
 But this is a kind of action research and thereby comparable to queer studies, indigenous studies, or critical race studies, because it is directly related to cultural activism.
 It aims to reopen dialogue with our traditional knowledge for the purpose of sustainability sensitization.

 From a scholarly perspective, Animism is a broader perspective than, for instance, the study pre-Christian heathenry, because animism has been reinvented through changing attitudes, practices and changing religious idioms.
 The animist perspective shifts the focus.
 Instead of researching one historic context (typically from around the Viking Age), contemporary animists study a mode of religiousity, i.e. a religiousity that focuses on locally appropriate ways of respectfully relating to the wider community of beings.
 This relationship of respect has implications for our general approach to, for example, managing the environment.
 This is sometimes called Euro TEK (European Traditional Ecological Knowledge).